Strongman Atlas Stone Technique: Improving Lift Efficiency

 • train stones consistently

-• receive technical feedback
+• get real technical feedback

 • practice in a competition-style environment